Oral microbiome dysbiosis among cigarette smokers and smokeless tobacco users compared to non-users

 Signature 1

-Description: Relative abundance of bacterial OTUs in saliva samples that was statistically significantly different (α = 0.001) between (a) non-users (NU) and cigarette users (CG) and (b) non-users (NU) and smokeless tobacco users (ST).
+Description: Relative abundance of bacterial OTUs in buccal swab samples that were statistically significantly different (α = 0.001) between non-users (NU) and cigarette users (CG).

 NCBI | Quality Control | Links |